chulpyo/fastapi-newbie/README.md

 # FastAPI Boilerplate for Newbies
 A simple boilerplate for building RESTful APIs using FastAPI
+made by newbie

 ## Features
 - TBD